Dake documentary to be released in December

 According to the official “Four for Four” website, the documentary “captures Dake in action across the U.S., from the Cornell wrestling center to sports arenas, weight rooms to hotel rooms all leading to the (2013) NCAA championship mat before a live audience of 17,000 and a TV audience of millions.
 ‘Four For Four’ gives viewers close-up access to Dake’s year-long training regimen, both physical and mental, and mat-side views of his most grueling, intense contests right through the dramatic championship match.”

-The press release announcing the December release of “Four for Four” emphasizes that both the producer of the film – Patrick Hadley of Hadley Media, and filmmaker Greg Accetta — both have amateur wrestling backgrounds.
+The press release announcing the December release of “Four for Four” emphasizes that both the producer of the film – Patrick Hadley of Hadley Films, and filmmaker Greg Accetta — both have amateur wrestling backgrounds.

 “It was important to me that this film be made by wrestlers who shared the same passion for the sport,” said Hadley.
 “The wrestling community is going to love it, but this film is for all athletes and sports fans of all ages who appreciate an inspiring story of hard work, sacrifice and dedication to be the best.”